johnshearing/PrivateKeyVault/README.md

 [This Video](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A) shows how an offline transaction is made on the Ethereum blockchain using the first prototype of this device.
 The procedure for making an offline transaction using the newer device is still the same so have a look if you want to see how an offline transaction is made.

 #### Sending an Encrypted Message
-This section of instructions is still under construction.
-Also, I will be covering all of this in a video tutorial shortly.
+Also, I will be covering all of this material in a video tutorial shortly.
-Until then, everything works so try playing around in the **menu utility**
-Just open a terminal window and type `menu`

-Below is the start of the tutorial:
+What is written below is the script that the video will follow.
+So it serves as an written tutorial as well.

 Now lets try moving text out of the PrivateKeyVault from the command line.
 In this first example we will show the QR-Code representation of "hello world"
 Execute the following command at the terminal window: